 There are also approaches that the public sector is expected to address, including the sharing of services or adopting new ways of working.
 From an IT perspective that would include mobility solutions and cloud based services.

-IT has traditionally been seen as a back office function, yet there is increasing evidence that IT is now being viewed as a key enabler for organisations, whether this as an enabler for change or as a critical link in the aim to deliver quality service.
+IT has traditionally been seen as a back office function, however there is now increasing evidence that IT is seen as a key enabler of positive change, whether as an enabler of transformation or simply as a tool to deliver improved responsiveness, service and quality.

 The challenge for executives is to achieve savings, maintaining or improve services whilst not stifling innovation.
 The cutback in budgets has been met in a mixture of ways including: stopping all planned spend on new projects or contractors; cutting staff or delaying the replacement of equipment.
-Whilst expedient cuts have been made to meet mandates, a key question still remains – have cuts been optimised or have they been so severe that they impact service quality?
+Whilst expedient cuts have been made to meet mandates, a key question still remains – are cuts made with a view to retaining service levels, seeking optimization of value as opposed to compromising quality in the quest for savings?

 Where some funds exist, the question becomes how to spend what little is available to best effect?
 What should be the sourcing strategy?
 Would outsourcing or shared services save money and improve service delivery, or would optimised internal delivery be the best option?